HaotianHuang/resnext-ranzcr/README.md

 **Explainability**: Using occlusion-based attribution to see regions of high importance to the model's decision-making process, thus adding interpretability

-**Purpose**: This notebook goes through the steps for explaining this model.
-It is accompanied by this notebook which shows the training and evaluating process.
+**Purpose**: resnext-explainability.ipynb notebook goes through the steps for explaining this model.
+It is accompanied by resnext-training.ipynb notebook which shows the training and evaluating process.

 **Notes for use**: notebook assumes kaggle environment and .cuda() availability.